Team-BHP > Motorbikes

 I checked on their site.
 What they have is basically a metal serrated top part which replaced the rubber on the stock pegs.
 This top part is held in position with two screws from bottom.
 Let me know if this is how it is or otherwise.

-nasirkaka is offline (1) Thanks
+nasirkaka is online now (1) Thanks

 Reply